home-anthill/docs/README.md

 ## :earth_africa: Production installation and deploy :earth_africa:

+**Before continuing, you should setup and test your local environment following the section above.**

 ### Server

 First you have to create a MongoDB database, for example on [MongoDB Atlas](https://www.mongodb.com/atlas) using a free account.